learn-co-curriculum/sinatra-final-project/README.md

 ## Timeframe

-This project should take you 8-10 hours so complete.
+This project should take you the weekend to complete.

 ## Deploying